asharibhussain/aI-image-generation-platform/README.md

 # AI Image Generation Platform

 A comprehensive web application for generating AI-powered images using text-to-image and image-to-image conversion technologies.
 The platform features user authentication, API key management, and a gallery for viewing generated images.
+Email: superadmin@gmaill.com
+Password: password
+⚠️ Note: This account is for demo/testing only.
+Do not use it in production environments.

+Important Notes About API Keys & Usage
+The top-tier image generation models require paid API keys.

+If no paid key is configured, the platform will return limited or no response for those models.

+Make sure you add a valid and active API key from the API Configuration section in the admin dashboard to enable full functionality.

 ## Features